 top of page

-Hi, we’re Yen and Claire, a mother-daughter team sharing a home with our Border Collies, who have taught us more about resilience, instinct, and kinship than we ever thought possible.
+a mother-daughter team sharing a home with our Border Collies, who have taught us more about instinct and kinship than we expected to learn from dogs.

 Collies With Yen